FINNGEN/fganalysis-r/README.md

 ### Testing

 The package includes unit tests to ensure the functionality of its core functions.
 You can run the tests using:

 ```R
 devtools::test()
 ```

+When adding new functionality add unit tests.
+See tests/testthat/test-drug_response_functions.R for examples.

 ## Author